-neutrogena ultra sheer cloudscreen spf for cloudy days
+neutrogena ultra sheer cloudscreen uv protection for cloudy days

 Neutrogena Ultra Sheer Cloudscreen is regular ol' Neutrogena Ultra Sheer sunscreen.
 Yes, the same stuff the UV-averse among us (*points to self*) wear daily, rain or shine.

 For years dermatologists and beauty editors have been telling people to wear SPF even on cloudy days.
-Aging UVA rays are adept at penetrating through clouds (and glass), and UVB is quite capable of delivering a stinging stealth burn in overcast conditions.
+UVA rays that cause premature aging are adept at penetrating through clouds (and glass), and UVB is quite capable of delivering a stinging stealth burn in overcast conditions.
 You know this because you read health and beauty stories; it's an annual directive.
 But many others miss the message and think they can skip SPF on no-sunshine days.

 With Neutrogena Cloudscreen, the "wear sunscreen on overcast days" message is front-and-centre, where consumers can't miss it.
 And I dig it.